Deep Nets: What have they ever done for Vision?: The Frontiers and Challenges

 This ability to transfer Deep Net knowledge learned on another domain relates intuitively to the way children learn.
 A child initially learns rather slowly compared to other young animals but at critical periods the child's learning accelerates very rapidly \citep{smith2005development}.
 From the ``dictionary of templates'' perspective, this could happen because after a child has learned to recognize enough objects he/she may have enough building blocks (i.e. deep network filters) to be able to represent new objects in terms of a dictionary of existing templates.
 If so, only a few examples of the new object may be needed in order to do few-shot learning.

 Few-shot learning of novel object categories has been shown for Deep Nets provided they have first been trained on a large set of object categories \citep{DBLP:conf/iccv/MaoWYWHY15, DBLP:conf/nips/VinyalsBLKW16, DBLP:conf/cvpr/QiaoLSY18}.
-Another strategy is to train a Deep Net to learn similarity (technically a {\it Siamese network}) on the set of object categories, hence obtaining a similarity measure for the new objects.
+Another strategy is to train a Deep Net (technically a \emph{Siamese network}) to learn similarity on the set of object categories, hence obtaining a similarity measure for the new objects.
 For example, \citet{DBLP:journals/corr/LinWLZYL17} trained a Siamese network to learn similarity for objects in ShapeNet \citep{DBLP:journals/corr/ChangFGHHLSSSSX15} and then this similarity measure was used to cluster objects in the Tufa dataset \citep{DBLP:journals/jmlr/SalakhutdinovTT12}.
 Other few-shot learning tasks can also be done by using features from Deep Nets trained for some other tasks as ways to model the visual patterns of objects.

 More recently, there has been work on unsupervised learning which shows that optical flow and structure from motion can be learned without requiring detailed supervision but only an energy function model \citep{DBLP:conf/aaai/RenYNLYZ17, DBLP:conf/cvpr/ZhouBSL17}.
-Like many neural nets in the third wave some of the basic ideas can be found in obscure papers from the second wave \citep{smirnakis1995neural}.
+Like many neural nets in the third wave some of the ideas can be found in obscure papers from the second wave \citep{smirnakis1995neural}.
 In some cases, this can even be bootstrapped to learning depth from single images.
-Other forms of unsupervised learning show that Deep Net features can be learned by distinguishing between scrambled and unscrambles images \citep{DBLP:conf/iccv/DoerschGE15}, or by tracking an object over time \citep{DBLP:conf/iccv/WangG15}.
+Other forms of unsupervised learning show that Deep Net features can be learned by tracking an object over time \citep{DBLP:conf/iccv/WangG15}, or by distinguishing between scrambled and unscrambled images \citep{DBLP:conf/iccv/DoerschGE15, DBLP:conf/eccv/NorooziF16}, or by contrastive learning which distinguishes between parts or views of the same image and those of a different image \citep{DBLP:conf/cvpr/WuXYL18, DBLP:journals/corr/abs-1911-05722}.
+Recently this last line of research has received considerable attention in the computer vision community.

 Other studies show that Deep Nets can exploit large numbers of unsupervised, or weakly supervised, data provided they have sufficient annotated data to start with.
 For example, to train object detection using images where only the names of the objects in the image are known but their locations and sizes are unknown.
 This is known as weakly supervised learning and it can be treated as missing/hidden data problem which can be addressed by methods such as Multiple Instance Learning (MIL) or Expectation-Maximization (EM).
 Performance of these types of methods is often improved by using a small amount of fully supervised training data which helps the EM or MIL algorithms converge to good solutions, e.g., see \citet{DBLP:conf/iccv/PapandreouCMY15}.